-- 1. To evaluate the impacts of applying bio-solids and treated effluent on soil properties, and on crop yield and quality based on field-pilot experiments. - 2.
+- 1. To evaluate the impacts of applying bio-solids and treated effluent on soil properties and on crop yield and quality based on field-pilot experiments. - 2.
 To recommend appropriate bio-solids application procedures and loading rates for fodder crops irrigated with treated effluent. - 3.
 To determine the fate of pathogens in bio-solids when re-wetted with treated effluent under irrigation of fodder crops.

-In Jan 2007 the USAID, under a cooperative agreement with IALC / University of Arizona, approved a request by RSS through BRDC / Jordan to contribute in financing this research project that is to be implemented throughout two phases at Madaba Municipal Wastewater Treatment Plant MWWTP.
-A one-year-first season- contract was signed by BRDC and RSS, and another one-year contract will be signed to cover activities of the second growing season of the project.
+In January of 2007 the USAID, under a cooperative agreement with IALC / University of Arizona, approved a request by RSS through BRDC / Jordan to finance this research project that is to be implemented throughout two phases at Madaba WWTP.

-This is the final technical report that summarizes different activities and tasks executed throughout the first growing season of the project, which was executed during the period Jan - August 2007.
+This is the final technical report that summarizes different activities and tasks executed throughout the first growing season of the project that was executed during the period Jan - August 2007.